So you want to know how to learn French.

 “What if the dialogues you find in your resource list don’t cover the exact content you need?”

-Where to find the best (and cheap) French teachers
+Where to find the best (and cheap) French teachers to help you learn

 In this day and age, there really is no excuse for not practicing your French with other people.